(This was originally penned in 2015, and a lot has been done to move away from support of broker lots since then, thankfully)

-The main issue, for me, is that the goal of rescue is usually to save as many horses in clear need as possible, right?
+Is the goal of rescue is usually to save as many horses in need as possible?
+I think it should be.

-As long as so much funding goes into these major broker lots, fewer
+But as long as so much funding goes into these big broker lots, fewer

 horses will be saved in the grand scheme of things.